dennybritz/bella/README.md

 #### Projects

-Each bella project corresponds to a folder that contains a `.bellarc` file.
+Each bella project corresponds to a folder that contains a `.bellarc` file (or `bellarc.js` file).
+Projects are uniquely identified by their name.

 #### Storage Layer